Latin American Defense Organization: Background

 During the 1950s and 1960s, Latinos in Chicago, including both Mexicans and Puerto Ricans, were regularly harassed by police under the pretext that they might be illegal immigrants.
 There were also several high-profile cases of police brutality against Puerto Ricans during the 1960s.
 In 1965, police broke into the home of Celestino A. González and Silvano Burgos, leading to their arrest.
 The men were subjected to severe beatings, with González losing consciousness.
 Later, on 12 June 1966, during celebrations for Puerto Rican Week, a police officer shot a man named Arcelis Cruz in the leg.
 The shooting led to unrest in the assembled crowd, followed by the deployment of a canine unit, leading to the injury of another man.
 This escalation triggered the Division Street riots, which resulted in further injures and significant property damage over three days.

 In response, on July 15 and 16, the Chicago Commission on Human Relations (CCHR) held a hearing before which 54 of the city's Puerto Rican and Spanish-speaking residents, who testified to the problems faced by their communities.
 Police brutality was the predominant concern, but speakers also cited a lack of jobs; poor housing, education, and city services; political disenfranchisement; and discrimination levied against them by local unions.
 However, the CCHR attributed these issues to cultural miscommunication.
-The city also began surveilling and harassing of individuals suspected of being, or labeled as, communist agitators, leveraging its already-robust surveillance infrastructure to do so.
+The city also began surveilling and harassing of individuals suspected of being, or labeled as, communist and socialist agitators, leveraging its already-robust surveillance infrastructure to do so.